-Reading Playing Cards for Love
+Using Playing Cards for One-Card Tarot Readings

 When you have a pressing question, but no one to talk to nor a deck of tarot cards to consult, pick up a pack of playing cards.
-It’s true, you can get information, advice, and insights with plain old playing cards.
+It’s true: You can get information, advice, and insights with plain old playing cards.
 In this article, we’re taking a look at reading playing cards for love.

 When using the method described here, it's important that you stick to one-card readings.
 If you begin to combine cards, you will become confused.
 If you want to learn how to read with more cards, check out How to Read Tarot with Playing Cards.
 You'll need to learn the basic structure and how cards interact together.
 And, if you are determined to take it further, I also have a selection of playing card tarot spreads.

 For now, here is a basic fast-answer system to your most pressing romantic questions.

 How the Suits of Playing Cards Translate to Tarot

 The art of reading cards is called 'cartomancy'—literally, telling the future with cards.

 For a quick reference, the playing card suits equate to tarot cards as follows:

 - Clubs = Wands: action and creativity—ideas, inspiration, and passion that cause us to act.